-By means of the lesson form actualized, the contents can acquire real meaning for the pupils.
+By means of a lesson form used, the contents can acquire real meaning for the pupils.
 Therefore, planning the lesson modalities and lesson form are extremely important components of designing any lesson.
 In Chapter 4, the importance of the form in designing a lesson is discussed fully.